Ep.8: Mine Hunting

 That's not fair to them that they have no closure and that her mom died without knowing what happened to her baby.

-From ID and Arc Media, I'm Sarah Kalen, and this is Who Took Misty Copsy?
+From ID and Arc Media, I'm Sarah Kalen.
+And this is Who Took Misty Copsy.

-On my first trip to Washington, I met with a lot of witnesses and sources who might know something about the disappearance of Misty Copsy, including some who I can't name or include for safety reasons.
+On my first trip to Washington, I met with a lot of witnesses and sources who might know something about the disappearance of Misty Copsey, including some who I can't name or include for safety reasons.

-But there's one that has been playing on a loop in my mind ever since I got home.
+There were many intense emotional moments from those conversations, but there's one that has been playing on a loop in my mind ever since I got home.

 It's a moment with Misty's best friend Trina, who went to the fair with Misty in September 1992.

 My producer, Tessa, and I asked Trina what she thinks happened that night.
+Can it be truthful?
+Yeah, please.

-Based on your instincts, If you had to guess, what do you think happened to Misty after you parted ways?
+Based on your instincts, if you had to guess, what do you think happened to Misty after you parted ways?

 Ruben Schmidt killed her.

-Grandma's house is right next to the clothing within 10 miles.
+Grandma's house is right next to the clothing, within 10 miles.
+Ruben Schmidt doesn't remember what happened that night.

 Bullshit.